Hospital consultants to be balloted over possible strike action

 The most senior hospital doctors in England are to be asked whether they are prepared to go on strike, the nation’s biggest doctors’ union has announced.

-The British Medical Association (BMA) has announced that consultants will be balloted over potential industrial action on April 17.
+The British Medical Association (BMA) has announced that consultants will be balloted over potential industrial action around April 17.

 It comes after the BMA conducted a poll to assess whether the most senior medics in the NHS would be prepared to take action over pay and ongoing pension issues.